 Make sure you don’t follow a strict length for all the sentences in your paper.
 It should be a mixture of short, medium, and long sentences.
 Dynamic sentence length helps to incorporate emphasis when needed.
 Also, it will help readers understand the connections between various points.

 It is not advisable to cram two or three ideas in one sentence.
 Try to break down your main point into smaller sentences.
 Plus, each sentence should focus on your message to avoid having drawn-out sentences.

 Use coordinating conjunction to combine short sentences into a longer sentence.
 This will avoid a series of short sentences and sentences that are vaguely related.
 Also, you can use subordinating conjunctions to connect sentences effectively.

 - Break long sentence

 When a sentence contains excessive coordinating conjunctions, it is advisable to break them using a full stop and to start a new sentence.
-Also, try to avoid a sentence plagued with commas as well as sentences starting with qualifiers.
+Also, try to avoid a sentence plagued with commas (Where to use commas) as well as sentences starting with qualifiers.

 Other Tips For Accurate Writing

 Before you begin to write, start by reading through your note and sources, identify text that is worth quoting or paraphrasing.
 Also, come up with a detailed outline and make sure all the information needed for a proper citation is available.
 Ultimately, decent planning will lead to an accurate write-up.